 - First time recipients of the AC4 fellowship and current students are given priority.

 The following information is required via the online application:

-- A proposal of no more than 3 pages (double-spaced, 12 point font) describing their study or project, its scope and focus, how CMM was used, and its projected (or actual) impact and/or professional significance.
+- A proposal of no more than 3 pages (double-spaced, 12 point font) describing your study or project, its scope and focus, how it relates to CMM, and its projected (or actual) impact and/or professional significance.
 Proposals can be focused on research, practice or applied research;

 - Estimated budget with itemized costs for travel and accommodations;